Steve Azar: Personal life

 Azar has been married to the former Gwen Nabholz since 1989.
 The two met at a show where he was performing in Fayetteville, Arkansas.
-The Azars have three children: sons Strack and Adrian, and daughter Cecelia.
+The Azars have three children: sons Strack and Adrian, and daughter Cecilia.
 They have resided in Greenville, Mississippi, since 2011.

 In 2006, the two started the St. Cecilia Foundation, which raises money for children's musical education.
-Azar competed on a special week of the game show Wheel of Fortune in 2007 which featured country music singers playing the game to raise money for charity, and raised $22,600 for the St. Cecelia Foundation on his episode.
+Azar competed on a special week of the game show Wheel of Fortune in 2007 which featured country music singers playing the game to raise money for charity, and raised $22,600 for the St. Cecilia Foundation on his episode.
+As of 2024, the St. Cecilia Foundation has donated over $1,400,000 in grants and scholarships.
 He also serves as a musical mentor and artist in residence for Delta Music Institute, which is part of Delta State University.
 Azar also enjoys golfing, and has been ranked by Golf Digest on multiple occasions as one of the most popular musicians who also plays golf.

 Azar started the Mighty Mississippi Music Festival, an annual music festival held in his hometown of Greenville, Mississippi, in 2013.
 The 2015 installment featured performances from Old Crow Medicine Show and Chris Stapleton among others.
 This festival is intended to honor country and blues musicians, mainly those who are natives of Mississippi.
 The festival was relocated to Clarksdale, Mississippi, in 2020.